AvolitesLtd/TitanManual/docs/palettes/timing-with-palettes.md

 So if you programmed a 2 second fade into this palette, every playback with this palette will have a 2 second fade.

-By default these times are **not** used when the palette is called directly, to allow for fluent programming.
+By default these times are <strong>not</strong> used when the palette is called directly, to allow for fluent programming.
 You may however turn this on (which further enhances [busking with palettes](../running-the-show/playback-controls#busking-with-palettes)) using the palette key setting in the [Key Profile](../system-settings/key-profiles.md).